Functions#

 Determines if

-can be non-trivially unioned.
+value1andvalue2can be non-trivially unioned.
 Any two values can be trivially unioned by adding both of them to a GstValueList.
 However, certain types have the possibility to be unioned in a simpler way.
 For example, an integer range and an integer can be unioned if the integer is a subset of the integer range.
-If there is the possibility that two values can be unioned, this function returnsTrue
+If there is the possibility that two values can be unioned, this function returnsTrue.- Parameters:

 value1 – a value to union